Pay what you can - but suggested weekly donation is £5

 Q: What will it cost me?

-A: *We wanted to get a great singing coach in, who knows what they are doing and will help us all to sound great.
+A: We wanted to get a great singing coach in, who knows what they are doing and will help us all to sound great.
 Rosie is a professional musician who needs to be paid for her time and the energy she puts into the choir.
 Equally though we don't want anyone to feel excluded through not being able to afford this - we want this group to be there for you.
-So, we're piloting a 'pay-as-you-feel' model where if you are able to make a contribution to the coaching then that will be most welcome.
+So, we're piloting a 'pay-as-you-can' model so that nobody gets excluded through not being able to afford it - but our 'suggested donation' if you can is £5.

 Q: Do I have to be a member of the Institute to come and sing?